anthonygauthier/jmeter-es-backendlistener-dashboard/README.md

 ## Roadmap
 * Learn to manipulate React in a "best-practice" way :laughing:
+  * Restructure project in an easy-to-understand and logical way
 * Add all meaningful visualizations (charts) to the dashboard
   * Response time over time
   * Sent/Received bytes over time